onflow/cadence/docs/language.md

 //
 // The initial value is omitted for brevity
 //
-const sender: Account = // ...
+let sender: Account = // ...

 // Declare a constant which refers to the receiving account.
 //
 // The initial value is omitted for brevity
 //
-const receiver: Account = // ...
+let receiver: Account = // ...

 // Call the function named `send`.
 //